utopia-foss/utopia/dune/utopia/models/SimpleEG/README.md

 ### Interaction: Differences to Nowak & May (1992)

 In contrast to the implementation of Nowak & May (1992), this model excludes self-interactions.
-This means that a player does not play against itself in this model.
+This means that a player does not play against herself in this model.

-This leads to difficulties in comparing the parameter regimes of Nowak & May (1992) with the parameter regimes obtained in this model.
+This leads to difficulties in comparing the parameter regimes found by Nowak & May (1992) with the parameter regimes obtained in this model.
 However, qualitatively the same system regimes can be observed for slightly different parameters.
 <!-- Better check this again! -->

 ### Interaction Matrix